icholy/killable/README.md

 * Deferred methods are called once the killable is dead.
 * Deferred methods are invoked in the opposite order they were defined (lifo).
-* If the `Killable` is already dead, the function is called immediately.

 ## Linking